-This spring, Manor Equine Hospital will begin offering Equine Wellness Plans for our patients.
+This spring, Manor Equine Hospital will again be offering Equine Wellness Plans for our patients.
 These plans bundle together wellness and preventive care services at a discounted rate and include wellness exams, annual vaccinations, fecal egg counts, and additional services specific to your horse’s needs.
 Clients wishing to purchase wellness plans should reference the plan information below and choose the level that’s most appropriate for each of their horses.

 Download the details and pricing information for our Wellness Plans here: